patroni/patroni/.github/ISSUE_TEMPLATE/bug_report.md

 **Have you checked PostgreSQL logs?**
 Please provide a snippet here

+**Have you tried to use GitHub issue search?**
+Maybe there is already a similar issue solved.

 **Additional context**
 Add any other context about the problem here.